AnInsomniacy/AnInsomniacy/README.md

 ## 🏸 Interests

-- **Badminton**: I've been playing badminton for three to four years, specializing in singles.
+- **Badminton**: I have received three to four years of professional badminton training and specialize in singles.
 During my undergraduate years, I was a member of my faculty's badminton team.
 - **Programming Challenges**: Enjoy solving complex problems and participating in coding competitions.
 - **Gaming**: Passionate about gaming on PS5, Xbox, Switch, and PC.